Summer-Bell/Stock-Analysis/README.md

 The average execution time for the refactored code was .748047 seconds.
 The refactored code was on average .632813 seconds faster than the original code.
-The code used to calculate and display the codes run time is below. endTime = Timer
+The code used to calculate and display the codes run time is below.
+'endTime = Timer
-    MsgBox "This code ran in " & (endTime - startTime) & " seconds for the year " & (yearValue)
+    MsgBox "This code ran in " & (endTime - startTime) & " seconds for the year " & (yearValue)'
 Output messages with the execution time for the refactored code are included for 2017 and 2018.
 [VBA_Challenge_2017.png](Resources/VBA_Challenge_2017.png)
 [VBA_Challenge_2018.png](Resources/VBA_Challenge_2018.png)